There are many reasons to Visit Kuala Lumpur.

 2. Amazing Food

-This is due again to the different cultural influences.
+This is one of the main reasons why I would suggest to visit Kuala Lumpur.
+Because of the different cultural influences, you can find some really delicious options for eating.
 Eating in KL is a pleasure, you can find the best Indian, Malay and Chinese food at extremely cheap prices.
+As a result, the food never gets boring.
 This is one of the best things I look forward to when I go to KL.
-Food never gets boring.

 4. Electronics Shopping!